 Okay.
 But, if you take this away for a moment, your backdrop as an engineer, if you were a policy maker and there were no restrictions to what you could do, what would – against the backdrop of the current knowledge of the subject – your response be?

 So, the distributional question that you highlight, I think, is the most important one.
 With the best educational system in the world, I don’t think we’ll necessarily be able to upskill everyone to the point that they’re able to fill these new jobs that are created.
 So, then it really does become a question of ensuring that the wealth that is generated is shared equally amongst all members of society.

 How that’s to be done, I’m not entirely sure.
 I think the universal basic income is one kind of exciting possibility.
 But my background doesn’t leave me best qualified to assess the relative merits of these different proposals.

 Okay, well Michael, thank you very much for joining us today on this highly relevant topic and I’m sure it’s not going to go away any time soon.

 Well, I hope not, it’s an important one and I hope there will continue to be a lot of discussion around it.
 Thank you very much for having me.

-Have something to add to this story?
-Share it in the comments below.
 You can also listen to the podcast using the player below.

 We would like to thank the Hans Böckler Stiftung for their generous support for this project.